jkleiber/Operating-Systems/project1/README.txt

 If the batch file submitted to the program does not exist (or is not a file) the program closes and prints an error.

+Morph and mimic will not create new directories, so dst must be a valid path.

 References
 In general, I leaned on the man pages, lecture notes, and given code for help on this assignment.
 When I didn't know how to do something, I searched online,